 Should I open a sink faucet to relieve pressure?

-This is where opinion differs, but I will share what my colleagues in the National Home Watch Association have adapted as a best practice and why.
+This is where opinion differs, but I will share what my colleagues in the National Home Watch Association have adapted as a best practice when turning off your main water valve and why.
 The lead paragraph espoused the greatest risk to your vacant home is a water system left on, so some would say the risk remains unless you relieve the pressure stored in the system.
-To address that you have to ask two things; first how much water would be released in a leak?
+To address that you have to ask two things; first how much water would be released in a leak if the main water valve is off?
 And second are there dangers created by the sudden recharge of the water pressure in a system that has been drained?
 Since a potential leak is likely not a rupture of a pipe the amount of water likely to leak is small (a gallon of water or less), therefore the risk to the vacant property is relatively small and can be mitigated by keeping some airflow in the residence to dry up any moisture.
 However, the risk of a sudden recharge of the system by someone opening the main water valve quickly in a partially drained system is great.
 The reason for the high risk is the water shutoff valve under sinks/toilets are a compression fitting (not glued or screwed on) that can be dislodged by sudden pressure from a water line that has air in it creating a hammer effect.
 Think about the pool guy wanting to fill the pool or the landscaper getting a drink of water from a hose.
 This is quite a common occurrence and there is no one in the home to know of a possible disaster happening.
 So, the recommendation of this author is to turn the water off but do not open a faucet to relieve pressure and drain the system.

 What other actions are necessary when I turn the water off?